 Passion Planner ecommerce landing page example

-Passion Planner is an ecommerce store that sells planners, sticker books, and journals.
+Passion Planner is an ecommerce store that stocks planners, sticker books, and journals.
 Its homepage kicks off with some great copywriting addressing a problem their product solves.

 “Before you even begin to write conversion copy, you need to understand the pain points of the profile you’re targeting,” says Webber.
 “Once you know their struggles, you can better position your product features as a solution.”